BestArc BTC500XP Plasma Cutter Review: CNC Pros & Cons

 Does mesh mode improve cutting on expanded metal?

-In tests performed, no clear difference was observed.
-Documentation is limited, so results may vary depending on exact configuration.
+In our tests, no clear difference was observed.
+Documentation is limited, so results may vary depending on your setup.

 What maintenance does the torch require?

-Regularly check consumables (electrodes and nozzles) and replace them if there is wear.
-Keep the torch sleeve clean to avoid unexpected arc cutouts.
+Regularly inspect consumables (electrodes and nozzles) and replace them when worn.
+Keep the torch and sleeve clean to avoid unexpected cutouts.

 🔚 Final Thoughts